sjl/.plan/README.markdown

 BS521 reading.

 Read the paper for HG545.
+I get the general idea, and it seems like a pretty clear experiment.
+I wonder how much we'll stick to the paper vs going off topic this time.

 Needed to convert some PDF graphs to PNG to put in a presentation, but `convert` was whining about some security crap: